Highland Papua: Culture

 The native Papuan people has a distinct culture and traditions that cannot be found in other parts of Indonesia.
 Coastal Papuans are usually more willing to accept modern influence into their daily lives, which in turn diminishes their original culture and traditions.
 Meanwhile, most inland Papuans still preserves their original culture and traditions, although their way of life over the past century are tied to the encroachment of modernity and globalization.
 Each Papuan tribe usually practices their own tradition and culture, which may differ greatly from one tribe to another.

 One of the most well-known Papuan tradition is the stone burning tradition (Indonesian: Tradisi Bakar Batu or Barapen), which is practiced by most Papuan tribes in the province.
 The stone burning tradition is an important tradition for all indigenous Papuans.
 For them, is a form of gratitude and a gathering place between residents of the village.
 This tradition is usually held when there are births, traditional marriages, the coronation of tribal chiefs, and the gathering of soldiers.
-It is usually carried out by indigenous Papuan people who live in the interior, such as in the Baliem Valley, Panaiai, Nabire, Pegunungan Bintang, and others. other.
 The name of this tradition varies in each region.
-In Paniai, the stone burning tradition is called Gapiia.
-Meanwhile, in Wamena it is called Kit Oba Isogoa, while in Jayawijaya it is called Barapen.
-It is called the stone burning tradition because the stone is actually burned until it is hot.
-The function of the hot stone is to cook meat, Sweet potatoes, and vegetables on the basis of banana leaves which will be eaten by all residents at the ongoing event.
+The name Barapen is from the Biak language, Lago Lakwi (Lani in Tolikara) or Logo Lakwi (Dani in Puncak), Mogo Gapil (Paniai), Kit Oba Isogoa (Wamena, Jayawijaya), Kerep Kan (Nduga), and Hupon (Pegunungan Bintang).
+It is called the stone-burning tradition because the stones are burned until they are hot enough to be used to cook food.
+Meat, sweet potatoes, and vegetables are placed on top of banana leaves, which are used to cover the hot stone surface.

-The finger cutting tradition (Indonesian: Tradisi Potong Jari) is practiced among the Dani people of the Baliem Valley in central Papua.
+The finger cutting tradition (Indonesian: Tradisi Potong Jari or Iki Paleg) is practiced among the Dani people of the Baliem Valley in central Papua.
 The tradition of cutting fingers on the Dani people has existed since ancient times and is still being carried out today.
 This tradition symbolizes harmony, unity, and strength that comes from within a person and within a family.
 According to the culture of the Dani people, family is the most valuable pedestal that a human has, fingers are believed to symbolize the existence and function of a family itself.
 So that the tradition of cutting is carried out when someone loses a family member or relative such as husband, wife, children, younger siblings and older siblings forever.
 For Dani people, sadness and grief due to adversity and the loss of a family member are not only appreciated by crying, but also cutting fingers.
 The Dani people believes that cutting off a finger is a symbol of the sadness and pain of losing a family member.
 The finger-cutting tradition is also seen as a way to prevent the recurrence of a catastrophe that claimed the life of a grieving family member.

+A culture of inter-tribal warfare and animosity between neighboring tribes has long been present in the highlands.
+For example, 125 Dani villagers were killed in an attack by an enemy clan on 4 June 1966.